liqd/zt-app/docs/currentState.md

 - comment text
 - very long comments are shortened and read more (/less) link is shown
 - link to show answers
-- answers (child comments) are also displayd after after clicking link
+- answers (child comments) are also displayd after clicking link
 - number of up- and down-votes (FIX ME: check if works)
 - dummy button reply
 - dummy button share